rvhuang/heuristic-suite/AlgorithmForce.Example.EightPuzzle/README.md

 #### Get Next Steps From Current

-To get next board states from current state, we need to exchange the position of empty square, and the position of square that the empty square will move to.
+To get next board states from current state, we need to exchange the position of empty square and the position of square that the empty square will move to.
 Therefore, we implement following methods in `BoardState` class:

 ```cs